-A snapshot overview of schools in Tuscany that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Tuscany considered (but not necessarily chosen) by English-speaking expats.

 Located in the Palazzo Venturi Genori, built in 1498.
-Teaching three languages (French, Italian, English) from kindergarten and offering the choice of either the French Baccalauréat or the EsaBac, which allows students to obtain two diplomas in one; the Italian State Exam and the French Baccalauréat.
+Teaching three languages (French, Italian, English) from kindergarten and offering the choice of either the French Baccalaureate or the EsaBac, which allows students to combine two national diplomas (the Italian State Exam and the French Baccalaureate) in one qualification.

 PYP; ages 3-12; co-ed; day; independent; privately owned

 A pre-school and primary in Pisa, a small city on the sea, west of Florence.
-Founded in 2000 and authorised to teach the IB Primary Years Programme since 2012.
+Founded in 2000 and authorised to teach the International Baccalaureate Primary Years Programme since 2012.
 Mainly British teachers, no after-school activities and uniform is required.
 Approximately 70 per cent of the students are Italian citizens.

-Opened in 2010 in a villa outside the beautiful city of Siena, now relocated to a brand-new building.
+Opened in 2010, in a villa outside the beautiful city of Siena, now relocated to a brand-new building.
 Part of a group that also manages international schools in Milan, Modena and Monza.
-An IB World School, recently authorised (2019) fo offer the IB Diploma in addition to the IB Primary and IB Middle Years programmes and an Italian curriculum.
+An International Baccalaureate World School, recently authorised (2019) to teach the IB Diploma in addition to the IB Primary and IB Middle Years programmes and an Italian curriculum.